 There are some seriously beautiful hikes to go on here in the UK.
 If we get the weather, which admittedly isn’t always the case, the views rival those that I’ve witnessed in the likes of New Zealand, Australia and the French Alps.
 In this blog post I am going to share with you the best hikes to go on in the UK, in my opinion, and the best places in the uk to visit.

-I’m guilty of overlooking the beauty on our doorstep, and I’m sure I speak for many of us when I say that.
+I’m so guilty of overlooking the beauty on my doorstep here in the UK, and I’m sure I speak for many of us when I say that.

 To inspire you, I’ve put together a list of some of my favourite hikes in the UK which are located in some of the best places in the uk to visit, along with some that are still on my bucket list.

 My challenge to you is to try as many of these hikes as you can while you’re in the UK.
 If you haven’t hiked much but want to give it a go, I’ve written a beginner’s guide to hiking just for you, as well as my top tips for your first hike.
 If you love hiking and want to treat yourself or a loved one to some new hiking bits and pieces, check out this gift guide for outdoors lovers.

 We don’t always have to go abroad to see natural beauty; it’s right under our nose.
 The best places in the UK to visit are ready for you!